bitprj/devrel/LinearRegression/linear_regression_blog.md

 ## Checking Multicollinearity

-Before the analysis, it is important to verify several regression conditions so as to make sure that our analysis is valid.
-Most of the conditions in linear regression can be checked easily with the residuals–the only snag is that we get the residuals only after we perform the regression.
-Still, ”no multicollinearity” is the condition that we are able to check beforehand, without using the residuals.

 Since a multiple regression involves more than one predictor variables, multicollinearity occurs when some of them are highly correlated with each other, which means each of these predictors will account for similar variance in the target variable.
-Therefore, though the presence of multi- collinearity will not affect the predictive power of our model, it will make it more difficult for us to assess the individual influence of a predictor on our target variable.
+Though the presence of multicollinearity will not affect the predictive power of our model, it will make it more difficult for us to assess the individual influence of a predictor on our target variable.
+Therefore, it is important to check the ”no multicollinearity” condition before our analysis.
 We can detect multicollinearity using either a correlation matrix or VIF factors.

 ### Correlation Matrix